cosmos-gaians/cosmos-sdk/blog.md

 In order to know whether a contract has permission to execute a specific action we needed another layer on top of Cosmos's `BaseApp` router.
 This functionality is handled by the `delegation` module which checks if the action can be executed directly by the contract of if this action was delegated by some other account.

-We defined a relatively simple API for smart contracts, that managed to cover all our use cases.
-This should be expanded as needed in the future, but we tend to minimal complexity needed to perform the task at hand.
+We defined a relatively simple API for smart contracts, that covered our famer/funder/verifier use case.
+This should be expanded as needed in the future, but kept to the minimal complexity needed to perform the task at hand.

 In order to run a contract, there are three steps:

 1. [Upload the smart contract wasm code](https://github.com/cosmos-gaians/cosmos-sdk/blob/hackatom/x/contract/handler.go#L59).
-This is a large chunk (dozens of KB now, to be optimized) and is stored one time, allowing us to instantiate multiple instances of a contract without uploading more code.
+This is a large chunk (dozens of KB now, but it can optimized) and is stored one time, allowing us to instantiate multiple instances of a contract without uploading more code.
 2. [Create a contract](https://github.com/cosmos-gaians/cosmos-sdk/blob/hackatom/x/contract/handler.go#L74), which is one instance of the code.
 This creates a new account for an instance of this code.
 It then moves any sent tokens to the contract and calls the `init` method exported by the wasm code.
 3. Once there is a contract instance, you can [call the contract](https://github.com/cosmos-gaians/cosmos-sdk/blob/hackatom/x/contract/handler.go#L83) any number of times, in order to execute the logic.
 This will call the `send` method exported by the wasm code.

-Both the `MsgCreateContract` and `MsgSendContract` take a set of tokens to transfer to the contract, as well as raw `[]byte` with the contract-specific message.
-This messages is known to the client and the wasm code, but doesn't need to be known to the sdk code, just like tendermint is agnostic to the tx bytes.
-For simplicity, we chose to settle on JSON as the serialization format, and we were all quite happy with this.
+Both the `MsgCreateContract` and `MsgSendContract` take a set of tokens to transfer to the contract, as well as raw `[]byte` with a contract-specific message.
+This message is known to the client and the Wasm code, but doesn't need to be known to the SDK code, just like Tendermint is agnostic to the tx bytes.
+For simplicity, we chose to settle on JSON as the serialization format.
+We were all quite happy with this, but other methods could be used in the future.

 ### Looking at an example contract

-When we pass the information to the contract, we create a json message containing verified information from the sdk, along with some raw app-dependent bytes that can be interpreted by an individual contract.
+When we pass information to the contract, we create a JSON message containing verified information from the sdk, along with some raw app-dependent bytes that can be interpreted by an individual contract.
 We provide the verified information of `contract_address`, `sender`, and `sent_funds` in both [SendParams](https://github.com/cosmos-gaians/cosmos-sdk/blob/hackatom/x/contract/examples/regen/src/lib.rs#L17-L25) and [InitParams](https://github.com/cosmos-gaians/cosmos-sdk/blob/hackatom/x/contract/examples/regen/src/lib.rs#L91-L98):

 ```rust